JosefBertolini/Center-Guild-Bar/README.md

-# Replugged theme template
+# Centers the Guild List

-See the [theme development guide](https://guide.replugged.dev/docs/themes/getting-started) for more information on using this template.
+Intended for use with the [ModernX Theme](https://github.com/JosefBertolini/ModerX-Port), may work with other themes